 Adrenal Health & Fatigue

-The term adrenal fatigue has become prevalent in today's stressful world but is not an official medical condition but is a group of symptoms that are said to occur in people with long-term mental, emotional, or physical stress.
+The term adrenal fatigue has become more prevalent in today's stressful world and is not an official medical condition; instead, it refers to a set of symptoms reported to occur in people under long-term mental, emotional, or physical stress.
+As we age, the adrenal glands are the primary source of estrogen, progesterone, and testosterone in men and women, which help the body cope with stresses in all forms: physical, mental, and emotional.

-When the adrenal glands are stressed, we can experience many symptoms like fatigue, high or low blood pressure, cravings for sugar and stimulants, weight loss or gain, lack of energy, overwhelm or anxiousness, brain fog, sleep issues, low libido, or PMS.
-They work overtime to make enough hormones to balance the increased adrenaline and cortisol levels in the bloodstream by ramping up the production of balancing hormones like estrogen, progesterone, and DHEA), which exerts additional strain on the adrenal glands and the other endocrine organs.
+When stressed, the adrenal glands work overtime to produce enough hormones to maintain balance.
+Still, they must also balance the increased adrenaline and cortisol levels in the bloodstream by ramping up their production of balancing hormones like estrogen, progesterone, and DHEA.
+This places additional strain on the adrenal glands and other endocrine organs, such as the ovaries.

-Ayurvedically when the adrenals are depleted, we add opposite actions that build, nourish, and rejuvenate with foods, lifestyle practices, and herbs.
+Ayurvedically, when the adrenals are depleted, we add opposite actions that build, nourish, and rejuvenate with foods, lifestyle practices, and herbs.
 The following recommendations can be powerful allies as we attempt to reorient our systems and recover a healthier baseline.
-Below are some considerations:

 Slow Down- our systems are accustomed to a fast-paced, high-intensity lifestyle.